 The first step in the blogging process is to create a place for your content to live, often called as blogging platform while some people call content management system, CMS in short.

 If you have checked our comparison, you might feel that WordPress.org version seems to be comfortable to work with.
-You have the full control, ability to use plugins and custom themes.
-Yes if you want to be serious in blogging, we wouldn’t recommend with going with WordPress.com version.
+You have full control, ability to use plugins and custom themes.
+Yes if you want to be serious in blogging, we wouldn’t recommend going with WordPress.com version.

 There are many hosting providers available for bloggers.
 All of them have their own set of pros and cons.